tttam0113/redux-movie-db/test-custom-middleware.md

-vanila js middleware, not use third party library. only using fetch, Promise in site effect
+#Unit testing custom middleware for fetching request in Redux

 I applied an advanced redux pattern which introduced by Nir Kaufman.
 You can find more detail in **[here](https://leanpub.com/thinking-in-Redux)**

 So how to test custom middleware?
 How to create fetch, response for testing?

 After googling and i found a document in **[Redux - Writing Tests](https://redux.js.org/recipes/writingtests)**